streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ### Locating quest

-Search across code for part of question or other text characteristic to this message.
+Search across code for part of a question or other text characteristic to this message.
 For example "What is the name of this place"

 You will find an XML file with entry looking like this: